Walk the Moon: 2014–2016: Breakout with Talking Is Hard

 The band's competition for New Artist of the Year included: Sam Hunt (winner), Fetty Wap, Tove Lo, and The Weeknd.
 For Favorite Pop/Rock Band, the competition was One Direction (winner) and Maroon 5.
 The other finalists for the Favorite Alternative Rock award were Fall Out Boy (winner) and Hozier.

 On January 1, 2016, Walk the Moon performed "Shut Up and Dance" and "Work This Body" on Dick Clark's New Year's Rockin' Eve in New York.
 The band is also featured on the Knocks' song titled "Best For Last", which was released on their debut album entitled 55.
 The album was released on March 4, 2016, under the label Big Beat Records.

-In April 2016, Walk the Moon announced their "Work This Body" tour would be cancelled due to an illness in Petricca's family.
+In April 2016, Walk the Moon announced their "Work This Body" tour would be canceled due to an illness in Petricca's family.
 The tour resumed in May of that year.
 The same month, their previously recorded collaboration with Steve Aoki and Boehm, "Back 2 U", was released as a single.
 In June, their rendition of the "Ghostbusters" theme song was included on the soundtrack for the 2016 film.

 2017–2019: What If Nothing

 In August 2017, Petricca performed solo at LoveLoud fest, a music festival benefitting LGBTQ+ youth in Utah.
 The next month, the group released the single "One Foot" from their upcoming third album, along with an accompanying music video.
 On September 26, 2017, Walk the Moon announced their third studio album What If Nothing.
 On October 13, 2017, the band released their second single from the album, "Headphones".
 On October 27, 2017, Walk the Moon released their third single from the album, "Surrender".

 What If Nothing was released on November 10, 2017.
-The album peaked at #40 on the Billboard 200, while its lead single "One Foot" peaked at #1 on the Billboard Alternative Songs chart.
+The album peaked at number 40on the Billboard 200, while its lead single "One Foot" peaked at #1 on the Billboard Alternative Songs chart.
 In November the band also kicked off its Press Restart Tour with supporting act Company of Thieves.
 The tour began November 19 in Charlotte, North Carolina, and ended on April 14, 2018, in Glasgow, Scotland.
 What If Nothing debuted at #6 on the U.S. iTunes charts.
 The fourth single from the album, "Kamikaze", was released on April 17, 2018.
 The fifth single, "Tiger Teeth", was released on October 24, 2018.

 In 2018, the band was featured on the song "Home" by American alt-pop artist morgxn.

 On January 14, 2019, the band was announced by Muse as their opening act during their Simulation Theory North American tour.